-Additionally, we have a royalty entitlement on ONPATTROTM (Patisiran) ("ONPATTRO"), a drug developed by Alnylam Pharmaceuticals, Inc. ("Alnylam") under a license agreement with us that incorporates our lipid nanoparticle delivery ("LNP") technology.
-In July 2019, we received \$20 million in gross proceeds from the sale of this royalty interest.
-The royalty interest will revert back to us after the buyer receives \$30 million in royalty payments from Alnylam.
-We are also receiving a second, lower royalty interest on global net sales of ONPATTRO originating from a settlement agreement and subsequent license agreement with Acuitas Therapeutics, Inc. ("Acuitas").
-The royalty from Acuitas has been retained by us and was not part of the royalty sale.
-Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources for additional details.
+We have a royalty entitlement on ONPATTRO® (Patisiran) ("ONPATTRO"), a drug developed by Alnylam Pharmaceuticals, Inc. ("Alnylam") under a license agreement with us that incorporates our lipid nanoparticle delivery ("LNP") technology.
+In July 2019, we received \$20 million in gross proceeds before advisory fees from the sale of this royalty interest to Ontario Municipal Employees Retirement System ("OMERS"), effective as of January 1, 2019.
+The royalty interest will revert back to us after OMERS receives \$30 million in royalty payments from Alnylam.
+We also have rights to a second, lower royalty interest on global net sales of ONPATTRO originating from a settlement agreement and subsequent license agreement with Acuitas Therapeutics, Inc. ("Acuitas").
+The royalty entitlement from Acuitas has been retained by us and was not part of the royalty entitlement sale to OMERS.